 The way we conduct business around the world is fundamentally changing.
 Leading brands are embracing digital-first encounters with their customers, engaging with users across an increasing number of channels, and harnessing the power of data to create highly-tailored experiences.
 They’re also innovating on ways to meet their customers with empathy and flexibility, no matter the circumstance.

-Here are the three most revealing takeaways for marketing, commerce and service professionals.
+Here are the three most revealing takeaways for marketing, commerce, and service professionals.

 Digital-first customer engagement is here to stay.
 Many customers had to adopt online experiences in 2020 out of necessity.
 Now, many prefer to interact digitally, even as in-person experiences resume.
-With 68% of customers saying they’ll continue to buy essential goods online after the pandemic, we can anticipate a future that prioritizes digital engagement over brick-and-mortar encounters.
+With 68% of customers saying they’ll continue to buy essential goods online after the pandemic, we can anticipate a future that prioritises digital engagement over brick-and-mortar encounters.

-Increased online activity has allowed marketers and customer-service agents to learn more about their audiences, leading to more personalized interactions.
+Increased online activity has allowed marketers and customer-service agents to learn more about their audiences, leading to more personalised interactions.
 This also means that customers have elevated expectations for how brands engage with them, including brands’ ability to innovate and connect in new ways.
 For instance, 78% of customers say that companies should offer new ways to get existing products or services, such as digital versions of traditionally in-person experiences, while 83% of customers expect flexible shipping and fulfillment options, such as buy-online-pickup-in-store.

 To better meet customer expectations, digital leaders are adopting new channels of engagement, like chatbots and self-service tools, which have been classified as “emerging” in recent years.
 Social media, video, and digital ads have become the three most common means of reaching customers, underlining the value in implementing digital-first marketing toolkits.